 - 1. WEEKLY POLICY MEMOS.
 For the duration of this course, you will take on the role of a junior policy analyst for a country in the midst of creating a new government.
 Part of your job description is to read the literature on world legal systems and summarize it for your boss, an official with little time and great responsibility.
 Your memos will be due each week in Blackboard no later than noon on Tuesdays so that I have time to review them before class.
 More details about the expectations for this assignment are available in Blackboard.
 You will have 9 opportunities to submit memos and one opportunity to revise and resubmit a memo.
 5 points each. - 2.
 CURRENT EVENTS ASSIGNMENT.
 Once during the course of the semester, you will be responsible-as part of a group of three to four students-for selecting several key current world events related to our course and presenting them to your classmates.
 Resources and details are available in Blackboard; this assignment will be discussed further during the second week of class.
 You should also be sure to frequently review the Global Law News link in Blackboard to keep up on relevant current events.
 10 points. - 3.
 EXAMS.
-There are two take-home open-book exams in this course.
-The midterm, which is due in Blackboard by noon on Wednesday, October 17th, will be a more traditional exam with several short essay questions.
-The final exam will ask you to identify elements of the government and legal system of an imaginary country by drawing on the ideas and concepts we've developed in class.
-We will practice some of the skills necessary to complete this assignment in the last week of class.
-It will be due in Blackboard by 7 pm Wednesday, December 12.
+There are two take-home open-book exams in this course: the midterm, which is due in Blackboard by 3:30 pm on Wednesday, March 6th, and the final exam, which is due in Blackboard by 7 pm on Wednesday, May 8th.
+Both will ask you to identify elements of governmental and legal systems by drawing on the ideas and concepts we've developed in class.
 10 points for midterm; 15 points for final.
-Note: the final is NOT optional. - 4.
+Note: the final is NOT optional; students who do not complete the final on time will receive an incomplete in the course until they make arrangements to complete a make-up exam. - 4.
 BLACKBOARD ASSIGNMENTS.
 There will be approximately 4 Blackboard assignments due during the course-anonymous surveys, a quiz on the US legal system, and assignments asking you to respond to assigned films.
 Due dates are indicated on the course schedule below, though additional assignments may be added as needed (remember, if additional assignments are added, this provides only more opportunities to earn points).
 3-5 points each. - 5.
 IN-CLASS ASSIGNMENTS.
 Frequently throughout the semester we will work on some sort of assignment in class.
 These assignments, which are not announced in advance, may include group activities, individual writing responses to class material, peer reviews of memos, or other assignments.
 1-2 points each. - 6.
 ATTENDANCE & PARTICIPATION.
-While I do lecture during this course, I expect students to participate actively in class discussions.
+While I do lecture during this course, I expect students to participate actively in class discussions and group activities.
 At least once during each class meeting, you should expect to contribute a question or comment or respond to something I or one of your classmates says.
 Remember that in order to participate you must be present both physically and mentally and engaged in what is going on in the classroom.
 I understand that some students are uncomfortable speaking in class; if this sounds like you, it is your responsibility to find alternative ways to demonstrate your engagement and contributions.
 For example, you can visit my office hours frequently during the semester, or send me emails in which you comment on class discussion and pose further questions.
-Remember that there are few stupid questions, but that all questions and comments should be made in a spirit of respect for other students and their contributions to the class.
+Remember that there are very few stupid questions, but that all questions and comments should be made in a spirit of respect for other students and their contributions to the class.
+Participation will be assessed, in part, using a rubric available in Blackboard.
 10 points